MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 # What is the Azure Information Protection unified labeling scanner?

+> [!NOTE]
+> The Azure Information Protection unified labeling scanner is being renamed **Microsoft Purview Information Protection scanner**.
+At the same time, configuration (currently in preview) is moving to the Microsoft Purview compliance portal.
+Currently, you can configure the scanner in both the Azure portal and the compliance portal.
+>

 Use the information in this section to learn about the Azure Information Protection unified labeling scanner, and then how to successfully install, configure, run and if necessary, troubleshoot it.